Wash Your Hands Immediately After Touching These 10 Things

 Hand washing is incredibly important to limit the spread of bacteria and viruses, says Katy Burris, MD, a dermatologist at Columbia University Medical Center.
 One of the critical times to remember to wash is after riding public transportation, where multiple people are continuously touching the same surfaces, Dr. Burris says.
 This includes everything from handrails on an escalator to poles on the subway to bathroom door handles.
 Here are 15 diseases you can prevent just by washing your hands.

 Restaurants can be germ-ridden places—but the menu is the worst carrier.
 Researchers from the University of Arizona found that menus had a whopping 185,000 bacterial organisms.
 It makes sense, as so many people handle restaurant menus.
 You can’t avoid touching it, but do wash your hands afterward.
-These are the other dirtiest things on restaurant tables.

 Almost anything in a doctor’s office